brimdata/super/book/src/dev/libraries/python.md

 python3 <<EOF
 import superdb

-# Connect to the default lake at http://localhost:9867.
+# Connect to the default database at http://localhost:9867.
 To use a
-# different lake, supply its URL via the SUPER_DB environment variable
+# different database, supply its URL via the SUPER_DB environment variable
 # or as an argument here.
 client = superdb.Client()